The first countries to prohibit fur farming in Europe were the UK in 2000 and Austria in 2004, not least thanks to the work of FOUR PAWS.

 Many EU states have no additional regulations on fur farming.
 Fortunately, more and more countries are showing a good example by protecting fur animals through stricter national legislation or by completely banning fur farms.

 - Major animal welfare achievements: in the EU, the import of seal skins and dog and cat furs, as well as their trade, is prohibited since 2009.

-- In Belgium fur farming will end in 2023, and a fur farming ban will come into force in Norway in 2025.
+- A fur farming ban will come into force in Norway in 2025.
 In October 2019, Slovakia joined the list of countries that are no longer permitting extreme animal cruelty, by introducing legislation that will end fur production by 2025.

 - In June 2021, Estonia agreed on a fur farming ban from 2026.

 - The Swiss animal protection law stipulates that wild animals such as mink and foxes must be held according to zoo standards.
 Because these requirements are so high, Switzerland has long been free of fur farms.

 - Becoming the first country in the world, in July 2021 Israel announced a fur sales ban.